 If you want to get pregnant, there’s evidence that taking and then stopping hormonal treatments may improve chances of fertility with in vitro fertilization.

-Laparoscopy can also be used with heat or current or laser treatments to remove the endometriosis.
+Laparoscopy can also be used with heat, current, or laser treatments to remove the endometriosis.

 Hysterectomy (removal of the uterus) and possible removal of your ovaries is considered a last resort.

 Menopause usually relieves adenomyosis symptoms.
-Some women with endometriosis may still have symptoms after menopause, though this isn’t very common.
+Some people with endometriosis may still have symptoms after menopause, though this isn’t very common.